Agriculture

 1. Is coconut farming profitable?

-Yes, coconut farming is profitable for Indian farmers as it requires minimum capital and gives more profits.
+Yes, coconut farming is profitable for Indian farmers as it requires minimum capital for maintenance and gives good returns.

 You can start coconut farming by adopting the best cultivation practices, such as choosing the right soil and climatic conditions, plant spacing pattern, variety, planting, intercropping methods, weed management, etc.